doshidak/bakedex/README.md

   payload: {
     // info about the 'players' namespace of Calcdex player title bundles
     players: {
-      // info about a particular asset (e.g., 'titles' here)
+      // info about a particular bundle (e.g., 'titles' here)
-      // you'll want to hang onto the `id` if you wanna grab the actual asset!!
+      // you'll want to hang onto the bundle's `id` if you wanna grab the bundle after!!
+      // (also note: the `id` of the ShowdexAssetBundle will match the `id` key here)
       [id: string]: ShowdexAssetBundle & {
         ntt: 'titles';
       };